thekalinga/books-raw/repo/the-peoples-verdict/04-the-evidence.md

 and being personally present when the burning took place.
-The Khatau, Shivneri and Parijat buildings in the vicinity of Khatau Mills, occupied by Hindus, were used for stoning and flinging burning missiles at Muslims in the Patra chawl.
+The Khatau, Shivneri and Parijat buildings in the vicinity of Khatau Mills, occupied by Hindus, were used for stoning and flinging burning missiles at Muslims in the Patra _chawl_.
 The police joined these arsonists by firing at the Muslims from the terrace of Khatau building.
 A thousand strong mob of _Shiv Sainiks_ proclaiming victory to Bal Thackeray set fire to the Muslim settlements.
 After the residents of the